 Abstract: The abstract should state briefly (no more than 300 words) the reason for the work, the significant new results, and major conclusions.
 Abbreviations should be avoided.

 Keywords: Up to five words should be provided.

 Introduction: State the objectives of the work and provide an adequate background, avoiding a detailed literature survey and a summary of the results.

 Materials and Methods: Provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference.

 Results and Discussion: Results and Discussion should be clear and concise.

 Conclusion: The main conclusion of the work must be presented in a short Conclusion section.

-Acknowledgements: Collate it at the end of the article before the references.
+Acknowledgments: Collate them at the end of the article before the references.

 References: All publications cited in the text should be presented in a list of references (and vice versa).
 References should be listed on a separate sheet in numerical order according to their order of appearance in the text.
+The APA format should be used.
+Adding DOI numbers is necessary.
 Typical citations are illustrated below:

-You can use APA format in google scholar citation page.
+You can find the APA format on the google scholar citation page.